Live Music in Hollywood

 Music style: all kinds, from heavy metal to DJ sets

 Tickets: no cover

 Amoeba is known for crates of records, CDs, DVDs, VHS and books!
-But showing live free concerts has always been part of Amoeba’s presence on Sunset Boulevard.
+But showing live free concerts has always been part of Amoeba’s presence in Hollywood.
 No need to make a night of it, either; Amoeba shows take place in the afternoon and early evening.
 Peruse the new, used, and collectible sections and then stop by the green room to hear who’s in.
 Who knows, maybe Paul McCartney?

 Hollywood Palladium on Sunset Blvd. at night.
 (Photo by Gary Leonard)

 Now listed in the National Register of Historic Places, the world famous 11,000 square foot venue features a dance floor that fits 4,000 people.
 The Palladium first featured big bands led by the likes of Tommy Dorsey and Frank Sinatra when it opened in 1940.
 Modern audiences still pour through the doors for Jay-Z, Wilco and The Cult.